What if I told you that you could become a Jedi Master for free on your next trip to Disney World?

 If you have memory maker they have a Photopass photographer there, so you’ll get some excellent pictures in general on top of any photo and video that you take yourself.

 At the end of the show make sure that you connect with the Photopass photographer.
 He’ll hand you a card that has a number on the back.
 You then link that to your memory maker and you’re good to go!

 The Jedi Training: Trials of The Temple is quite a one of a kind experience that you will now only find in Disney World’s Hollywood Studios.
 It is no longer offered at Disneyland.

 This is a question I get asked a lot.
 The answer is this…

-Not normally, but in the past, adults have been allowed to take part in this as well although it is not a normal thing and historically that has only been on May The 4th as part of the May The 4th festivities.
-Hope you fair as well as those in the video below if you choose to go up against the dark side!
+Not normally, but in the past, adults have been allowed to train to be a Jedi in this as well.
+Although it is not a normal thing and historically that has only been on May The 4th as part of the May The 4th festivities.

-I can’t recommend Jedi Training Academy enough if your kids are die-hard Star Wars fans.
+I can’t recommend Hollywood Studios Jedi Training Academy enough if your kids are die-hard Star Wars fans.
 It’s an experience that they’ll always remember and you will love watching.
-It’s absolutely awesome and empowering to see them take on the dark side!

 Make sure you check out our articles before you leave.
-In particular, if you are interested in checking out some other events that take place regularly at Disney’s Hollywood Studios.
-Then that guide is perfect for planning your day there.
+In particular, if you are interested in checking out some other events that take place regularly at this awesome park then that guide is perfect for planning your day there.